-- Region you are planning to deploy an instance in;
+- The region you are planning to deploy an instance in

 - Open the Amazon AWS console.
 From the console navigation bar, select the region that you instructed Plixer’s Support to place the AMI in.
 Navigate to the EC2 Dashboard.
 Click the Launch Instance button.

 - In the navigation pane, click My AMIs to display the list of AMIs available to you in the region.
 Make sure to check the Shared with me checkbox.
 Select the Plixer Scrutinizer AMI from the list.

 - Choose c5.2xlarge or possibly c4.2xlarge for an Instance Type if the expected flow rate is under 10,000 flows per second.
 Contact Plixer technical support to review the recommended instance types for the production environments with higher flow rates.